-Gemak design and manufacture falling film and plated type evaporators for concentration of dairy and fruit juices along with spray dryers for drying and powder (milk and whey) production.
+Gemak design and manufacture falling film and plated type evaporators for the concentration of dairy and fruit juices along with spray dryers for drying and powder (milk and whey) production.

-The plant is of once through type which means that product is concentrated from initial to final concentration while passing through the plant without being recycled which provides for a good quality of the product.
-The evaporation capacity is determined by the required flow rate, % total solids at inlet and required total solids % at outlet.
-Gemak evaporators are available from 1000 l/h to 30,000 lt/h inlet capacity with an efficiency of increasing inlet dry solids from %8 to %55 at outlet.
+The plant is of the once-through type which means that the product is concentrated from initial to final concentration while passing through the plant without being recycled which provides for a good quality of the product.
+The evaporation capacity is determined by the required flow rate, % total solids at the inlet and required total solids % at the outlet.
+Gemak evaporators are available from 1000 l/h to 30,000 lt/h inlet capacity with an efficiency of increasing inlet dry solids from %8 to %55 at the outlet.

 Gemak designs and manufacture spray dryer models with pressure nozzle atomisation designed to produce powder (milk and whey) with final residual moisture of 3%.
 The scope of plants includes a feed balance tank to the discharge point of powder from the fluid bed cooler.
 Feed material enters a balance tank from where it is pumped to the top of the spray dryer (via high-pressure pump) before atomising into a heated chamber.